boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

       There are different options to implement TN slices based upon mechanisms such as Virtual Routing and Forwarding instances (VRFs) for logical separation, Quality of Service (QoS), and Traffic Engineering (TE).
-Whether all or a subset of these options are enabled is a deployemnt choice.
+Whether all or a subset of these options are enabled is a deployment choice.

 ## Transport Network Reference Design {#sec-ref-design}